India-Canada Bilateral Brief Bilateral Relations

 Civil Nuclear Cooperation

-1. A Nuclear Cooperation Agreement (NCA) with Canada was signed in June 2010 and came into force in September 2013.
-The Appropriate Arrangement (AA) for the NCA was signed in March 2013, under which a Joint Committee on Civil Nuclear Cooperation was constituted.
-During Prime Minister;s visit to Canada (April 2015), Department of Atomic Energy and M/s CAMECO Inc. signed an agreement for supply of uranium ore concentrate to India in 2015-2020.
+14. A Nuclear Cooperation Agreement (NCA) with Canada was signed in June 2010 and came into force in September 2013.
+During Indian Prime Minister’s visit to Canada (April 2015), Department of Atomic Energy and M/s CAMECO Inc. signed an agreement for supply of uranium ore concentrate to India in 2015-2020.
 Under the Agreement signed between India and Canada for “Cooperation in Peaceful uses of Nuclear Energy” in 2010, a Joint Committee to oversee the implementation of the agreement was constituted.

 Energy Cooperation

-2. Secretary, Ministry of Petroleum S Natural Gas, Government of India participated at the World Petroleum Congress 2023 in Calgary, Canada, from September 17-20, 2023.
+17. Secretary, Ministry of Petroleum and Natural Gas, Government of India participated at the World Petroleum Congress 2023 in Calgary, Canada, from September 17-20, 2023.

 Space